Jump To Section

-Since yogurt aids in digestive health, raita is often served after main courses or as a palate cleanser.
+Since yogurt aids in digestive health, raita is often served after main courses or as a palate cleanser in many Indian restaurants.

 What Is Raita Served With?

-Cool, creamy raita is an excellent foil to the searing heat of spicy foods.
+Cool, creamy raita is vegetarian and gluten-free.
+It is an excellent foil to the searing heat of Indian recipes and spicy foods in general.
 It’s best served with classic Indian dishes like:

 ...but it can also fulfill all your other yogurt sauce needs.
 As a close relative of Greek tzatziki, raita is a great addition to: